Randy Resnick: Career

 In 1965, while working at B-Sharp, a local musical instrument shop, he presented George Harrison of The Beatles with a Rickenbacker 12-string guitar during their 1965 US tour.
 Photos of this presentation at the press conference were published in photographer Bill Carlson's book "The Beatles!: A One-night Stand in the Heartland".

 Longtime friend Owen Husney, who discovered Prince and signed him to Warner Brothers, mentions Randy's guitar influence in his 2018 book "Famous People Who've Met Me".
 It's just possible that Owen wouldn't have discovered Prince had he not split from the band he played in with Randy.

 In a 2020 Guitar World interview, John Mayall, asked to name three guitarists who played with him mentioned Buddy Whittington and Eric Clapton, and added, "I’d also have to give a nod here to another favorite of mine who is not that well known, Randy Resnick.
 He had a remarkable style that enhanced all of the songs we played, and took me to new places."

+In a 2021 Guitar World article, Andy Aledort wrote, "Examples of the tapping on electric guitar can be found throughout the 20th century, such as late-'60s guitarist Randy Resnick’s attempt to approximate saxophone great John Coltrane’s “sheets of sound” in his work with John Mayall."